NBISweden/module-repository-submission-dm-practices/_episodes/02-exercise-EBI-repository-wizard.md

 * Either explore the wizard with the purpose of finding a suitable repository for one of your projects, or choose among the scenarios provided below.
 Which repository is recommended?

   * Genomics project with RNA sequences
-  * Crystal structure of a protein
+  * X-ray chrystollography structure of a protein
   * Gene expression data
   * Protein sequencing data
   * Proteomics project using mass spectrometry